forestgrape/coronavirus/immune_evasion.md

   - variable regions on the outside which mutate/recombine often
 - Mask
   - sensitive regions e.g. receptor binding domains are shielded until [primed](./coronavirus.md#virion-activation).
-  - different priming steps in different locations in the hosts enabling intra-host spread
+  - different priming steps in different locations can give a different appearance at different locations in a host -> enabling intra-host spread [to check/confirm]
 - Exploit
   Exploiting antibody induced phagocytosis by infecting the [phagocyte cell](#overcome-phagocytosis)

 > Neutralizing antibodies act also as non-neutralizing antibodies (cells show what they produce on the outside.
 An infected cell usually produces coronavirus spikes and this spikes get presented on the cell membrane.
 Immune cells such as T cells can detect this and induce cell death.
 So the cell is stopped from producing many virions.

-> Besides antibodies, natural infections and to some extent vaccines induce also specific memory T cells targeting different antigens of viruses.
+> Besides antibodies, natural infections and to some extent vaccines induce also specific immune cells such as memory T cells targeting different antigens of viruses.
 These T cells are especially effective at recognizing the presented antigens mentioned above.

 ## References